peterpeterparker/web3wallet-issue-3913/README.md

 When a Node polyfill is used, the newest version of `@walletconnect/web3wallet` throws error `this.events.off is not a function`.

+If you edit the [vite.config.ts](vite.config.ts) file of this project and remove the polyfill, the pairing will succeed.

 ## Reproduce the issue

 Clone and start the sample: